 On 28 February, Bristol City stunned fans with an out-of-the-blue announcement of some huge increases in season ticket prices.
 Hardest hit were our fans of the future.
-For kids in the Lower Lansdown there was no longer to be any concession prices.
-And buying the cheapest adult ticket instead represented an increase of over 500%.
-Parents faced an ultimatum: pay up or move out!

 The Supporters Club & Trust are somewhat baffled by the timing and pricing strategy for the 2018/19 season tickets.
 In what appears to be a concerted effort to free up arguably the best and most lucrative seats, the impact has fallen squarely on parents with children under 12 who are facing an increase in price for the child’s seat from £50 currently to £335 next season if they wish to stay where they sit at present, often with other family members and friends.